Sept Laux J2

 Description of the walk

-(S) From the Sept Laux refuge, take the yellow and red marked trail (GR® de Pays d'Allevard) towards Lac Noir and Fond de France.
+(S) From the Sept Laux refuge, follow the yellow and red-marked trail (GR®® de Pays d’Allevard) towards Lac Noir and Fond de France.

-(1) Go around Lac Carré, continue under the dam, pass close to the EDF chalet on your left and reach Lac Noir.
+(1) Go round Lac Carré, walk beneath the dam, pass close to the EDF chalet (leaving it on your left) and head for Lac Noir.

-(2) At Col de la Vieille, turn left and descend towards Cul de la Vieille: you will lose 300 metres in altitude in just under 2 kilometres.
-Please note that this descent can be slippery in wet weather or after rain!
+(2) At the Col de la Vieille, turn left and head straight down towards the Cul de la Vieille: you’ll lose 300 metres in altitude over just under 2 km.
+Be careful, this descent can be slippery in wet weather or after rain!

-(3) Reach the crossroads near the Chalet du Gleyzin de la Ferrière and turn left towards the Col du Merdaret and Le Pleynet (GRP® Tour des Sept Laux).
-Walk along the balcony path from where you can see the Le Pleynet resort and reach the Chalet du Pra.
+(3) Head to the crossroads near the Chalet du Gleyzin de la Ferrière and turn left towards the Col du Merdaret and Le Pleynet (GRP®® Tour des Sept Laux).
+Follow the balcony path, from which you can see the Le Pleynet resort, and head to the Chalet du Pra.

-(4) Leave the main track and take the path on the left that climbs up to the mountain pasture, marked in yellow.
+(4) Leave the main track and take the path on the left which climbs up into the mountain pasture, marked in yellow.

-(5) A wooden sculpture has been placed under the Oursière chairlift.
-Continue along the yellow-marked trail and come out under the Aigle chairlift, at the "Sous la Dent de Pipay" signpost (altitude 1,868 m).
+(5) Beneath the Oursière chairlift, a wooden sculpture has been placed.
+Continue along the yellow-marked path and emerge beneath the Aigle chairlift, at the signpost “Sous la Dent de Pipay” (alt.
+1,868 m).

 (6) Follow the wide track heading south-west.
-From this track, you can see the arrival station of the Aigle chairlift and the Tétras ski lift.
-There is only 200m of elevation gain left before you reach the Col des Oudis (altitude 2096m).
+From this track, you can see the top station of the Aigle chairlift and the Tétras ski lift.
+Just 200m of climbing left before reaching the Col des Oudis (alt.
+2096 m).

-(7) Descend the wide track towards the artificial lake below.
+(7) Descend along the wide track towards the artificial lake below.

-(8) Go around it on the left.
-Climb up opposite, parallel to the Marmottons ski lift, and you will come out onto the arrival esplanade of the Chamois chairlift.
+(8) Go round it on the left.
+Climb up opposite, running parallel to the Marmottons ski lift, and emerge onto the arrival plaza of the Chamois chairlift.

-(9) Head towards Lac de la Jasse, signposted opposite the arrival station.
+(9) Head towards Lac de la Jasse, following the signpost opposite the top station.

-(10) Please note that at Lac de la Jasse, the sign is incorrectly positioned and points towards the Lac ski lift.
-Do not go up under the ski lift, but stay on the piste until you reach a second signpost 100 metres further on, marked "Sous le Lac de la Jasse" and pointing towards "Le Gros Cailloux".
+(10) Please note: at Lac de la Jasse, the signpost is misaligned and points towards the Lac ski lift; do not go up under the ski lift but stay on the track until, 100 m further on, you find a second signpost marked “Sous le Lac de la Jasse” which points towards “Le Gros Cailloux”.

-(11) At the three-way junction, take the track on the left, continue along it and leave the track that climbs to the summit of La Jasse (altitude 1,792 m) on your left to take a path on the left about 300 m further down, which heads south.
+(11) At the three-way junction, take the track on the left, continue along it and leave the track on your left that climbs to the summit of La Jasse (Alt 1792 m) to take a path on the left about 300 m further down, heading south.
 Follow it to reach Le Gros Cailloux, a climbing site.

-(13) Go up to the right towards the Colonie du Pré de l'Arc holiday centre.
-Stay on this track and return to the car park where you started (E).
+(13) Head up the track to the right towards the Colonie du Pré de l'Arc holiday centre.
+Stay on this track to return to the car park where you started (E).

 Waypoints